exercism/generic-track/TRACK_README.md

 $ ./bin/fetch-configlet
 ```

-Run its [`lint` command](https://exercism.org/docs/building/configlet/lint) to verify if all exercises have all the necessary files and if config files are correct:
+Run its [`lint` command](https://exercism.org/docs/building/configlet/lint) to verify if exercises have the required files and if config files are correct:

 ```shell
 $ ./bin/configlet lint